blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ```
 ### Water
-An adventurer needs to drink at least one gallon of water each day, or gain one level of exhaustion.
+An adventurer needs to drink at least one gallon of water each day, or lose one
-If they have a water container, they may use it throughout the day, refilling it at water sources, if any can be found nearby.
+stamina die.
+If they have a water container, they may use it throughout the day,
+refilling it at water sources, if any can be found nearby.
+In extremely hot or
-In extremely hot or dry terrain, an adventurer instead needs to drink two gallons.
+dry terrain, an adventurer instead needs to drink two gallons.

 ### Food
-An adventure needs to eat at least one pound of food each day, or gain one level of exhaustion.
+An adventure needs to eat at least one pound of food each day, or lose one
+stamina die.

 ### Sleep
 An adventurer must sleep at least 6 hours each day.
-Failing this, they gain one level of exhaustion each time they complete
+Failing this, they lose one
-a day without sleep.
-One may not sleep in armor.
+stamina die each time each morning without sleep.
+One may not sleep in
+armor.

+### Stamina
+An adventurer has stamina dice to measure their state of physical endurance.
+They may not expend a stamina die if they have none left.
+If an adventurer loses
+a stamina die when they have none left, they must succeed a DC 15 constitution
+save to avoid falling unconscious for 1d4 hours.
+If you lose stamina dice when
+unconscious in this way, roll the die and subtract it from your hit points.
+If
+your hit points run out this way, you die.

 ### Clothing
 If exposed to the elements in an extremely hot or cold environment, an adventurer must succeed a DC 14 constitution saving
-throw or gain a level of exhaustion.
+throw or lose a stamina die.
 This check repeats for each hour spent exposed to the elements.
 An adventurer may avoid
 these checks by staying in shelter or wearing clothing appropriate to the weather.

 ### Rest
-An adventurer may wish to rest to recover their physical and mental stamina as well as perform maintenance of their
+An adventurer may wish to rest to recover their physical and mental stamina as
-gear.
-A rest takes 8 hours, and can occur once per day.
-An adventurer may regain one stamina die for each amenity that
+well as perform maintenance of their gear.
+A rest takes 8 hours, and can occur
+once per day.
+Provided an adventurer is not suffering from starvation, exposure
+to harsh elements(such as ice or desert sun), or dehydration, they may regain
-their rest includes(See amenities table below).
-Adventurers may also expend up to one stamina die for each amenity during
+one stamina die for each amenity that their rest includes(See amenities table
+below).
+Adventurers may also expend up to one stamina die for each amenity
-the rest.
-An adventurer may expend a stamina die to roll it, add their constitution bonus, and restore that many hit
+during the rest.
+An adventurer may expend a stamina die to roll it, add their
-points.
-If an adventurer is not currently lacking in water, food, or sleep, they may expend a stamina die to remove one
-level of exhaustion.
-Many inns, taverns, and temples will offer differing amenities.
+constitution bonus, and restore that many hit points.
 ```
 +---------------------+
 |   Rest amenities    |